ferdium/ferdium-recipes/.github/PULL_REQUEST_TEMPLATE/add_recipe.md

 - [ ] I am the original creator of this package
 - [ ] I have run the `pnpm run package` and verified that there are no validation errors reported for this package
-- [ ] My recipe has been tested to work inside Ferdi
+- [ ] My recipe has been tested to work inside Ferdium

 <!-- Here you can write anything else you want to tell us. -->